ukaea/scientific-python-cookiecutter/docs/source/preliminaries.rst

    the Python package (e.g. ``LICENSE``) and configuration files related to tools we will cover in later sections.
 We are mostly concerned with the ``example/example/`` subdirectory, which is the Python package itself.
 This is where we'll put the scientific code.
-But first, we should version-control our project using git.
+But first, we should get a proper development environment and version-control our project using git.

 #.
 Change directories into your new project.